WLHK: Adult contemporary (1980–1994)

 Chuck Larson was replaced in the late night slot by Dave Taylor.
-With Taylor came the birth of "Night Lite Love Songs," a nighttime request and dedication show.
+With Taylor came the birth of "Night Lite Love Songs", a nighttime request and dedication show.
 Taylor left to return to Boston late in 1986, and was replaced on the "Night Lite" show by Eric Garnes.
 Garnes had joined for weekends in early 1982, and had been hosting overnights on WENS since the 1985 departure of Gene Olson.
 Garnes was replaced in overnights by Darla Coop.
 Production director Tom Woody had been replaced by Eric Edwards in late 1985.
-With Edwards' 1986 move to sister station Power 106 Los Angeles, Coop with help from Neal Kelly had taken a greater production role at the station.
+With Edwards' 1986 move to sister station KPWR in Los Angeles, Coop with help from Neal Kelly had taken a greater production role at the station.
 With the move to overnights, Coop was replaced in production by Tammy Warner.

 After the death of Tim McKee, Munson was joined in mornings by Mark Patrick.
-Known as "Them Guys in the Morning," the show failed to gain traction against WFBQ's Bob and Tom show, and Munson left the station for a career in law and politics in the fall of 1986.
-Dennis Jon Bailey crossed the street from legendary Indy AM radio station WIRE, to join Patrick in morning drive.
-This show also failed to draw an audience, and Patrick left the show in Spring 1987.
+Known as "Them Guys in the Morning", the show failed to gain traction against WFBQ's Bob and Tom show, and Munson left the station for a career in law and politics in the fall of 1986.
+Dennis Jon Bailey crossed the street from WIRE to join Patrick in morning drive.
+This show also failed to draw an audience, and Patrick left the show in spring 1987.
 Frustrated with having to host a music intensive morning show, Bailey left for WKLR-FM in August 1987.
 Tammy Warner also moved to WKLR that fall.
 Scott Wheeler left WENS to join friend Gary Hoffmann at WZPL in July 1987.

 Jerry Curtis had joined WENS for middays weeks prior to Bailey's departure.
 Curtis quickly moved into the morning show, and was later joined by John Cinnamon.
 Alan Cook joined WENS in September 1987.
 Cook first worked early evenings, then middays, and contributed greatly to the growth of station's award-winning production effort.
-By 1988, Coop had joined Garnes on "Night Lite Love Songs," and was replaced in overnights by former station intern and "Night Lite" producer Stephanie Smith.
-Once Coop finally left the station, Smith moved to co-hosting duties on "Night Lite," and was replaced in overnights by Don Carson.
+By 1988, Coop had joined Garnes on "Night Lite Love Songs", and was replaced in overnights by former station intern and "Night Lite" producer Stephanie Smith.
+Once Coop finally left the station, Smith moved to co-hosting duties on "Night Lite", and was replaced in overnights by Don Carson.